Health Records Act

 • courts and tribunals in carrying out their judicial and quasi-judicial functions – this exemption also applies to court registrars and other court/tribunal staff carrying out tasks relating to the judicial and quasi-judicial functions of the court (s 14);

-• publically available information – this mirrors the exemption under the PDP Act (see Victorian privacy legislation: Privacy and Data Protection Act 2014).
+• publically available information – this mirrors the exemption under the PDP Act (see above).
 Note that the exemption does not apply where the organisation knows that the publically available health information has been obtained in breach of the HR Act (s 15);

 • organisations subject to the FoI Act (Vic) are not required to comply with any of the access and correction provisions under part 5 of the HR Act, nor HPP 5.2 or HPP 6 (s 16);

-• news media are exempt from HPP 1, 2 and 9 (the collection, use, disclosure and transfer of health information) in relation to news activities.
+• news media are exempt from HPP 1, 2 and 9 (i.e. the collection, use, disclosure and transfer of health information) in relation to news activities.
 Unless the health information is published, they are not required to comply with part 5 of the HR Act, nor HPP 5.2 or HPP 6 (s 17).
-“News media” are defined as organisations whose principal business consists of news activities.
-“News activities” include gathering news, and preparing articles or programs about news or current affairs that are intended to be, or are actually, published.
+“News media” is defined as organisations whose principal business is news activities.
+“News activities” include gathering news and preparing articles or programs about news or current affairs that are intended to be, or are actually, published.

 The Victorian Health Complaints Commissioner (“HC Commissioner”) administers the HR Act and accepts complaints about interference with privacy related to health, including access to health information (see “Complaints, rulings and investigations”).